Table of contents

 Well, let’s talk about my early 20s.
 Let’s go into how so afraid I was when student loans became the thing.
 I was angry that as a young person, I had to pay for my education.
 OK, so you were mad.
 Fair enough!
 Thinking back a little, I was fortunate.
 I had a full-time job, studied at uni on a part-time basis, had fun, and paid my bills.

-I was fortunate because my employer eventually paid for my tuition at uni.
+I was fortunate because my employer eventually paid for my tuition at university.
 Having a job also meant I had an income.
-I was still entitled to some maintenance loan.

 Mind you, Deborah, I had the wherewithal to buy my small flat.
 It was my very first home.